 The random walk model finds the target in a similar number of fixations as a typical human observer.
 Furthermore, the Voronoi method shows that model’s scan-paths are spatially distributed in a similar way as the human scan-paths.
 This suggests that human search behaviour can be, at least in the search task presented here, modelled using a simple data-driven stochastic process.

 This is a somewhat surprising result given that Najemnik and Geisler have shown that human observers appear to be near optimal in their search strategy (2008).
 The main difference between our assumptions and theirs is that we assume an isotropic visibility map.
 However, it seems unlikely that taking θ into account in our signal detection experiment would change the modelling results significantly.
 Najemnik and Geisler also compare the spatial locations of the fixations chosen by their ideal observer, a MAXP model, and human subjects and find that both human subjects and the ideal observer show a clear preference for fixation on small regions above and below the centre of the image.
 However, our empirical data does not agree with this: the empirical data from the human observers does not exhibit any particular preferences for fixating one regions over another.

+Both the Idea Observer and our random walk model have been shown to be a good account for human performance.
+However these results are not contradictory: as can be seen in Figure 9 there is a large amount of variability between different human observers.
+This suggests the possibility that some observers are more systematic than others.
+Hence the behaviour of some subjects will appear similar to that of the Ideal Observer while others will be better modelled by random walk processes.

 COnclusions